eighteeneightythree/docs-1.0/content/Certifying death.md

 Where a death is referred to the coroner, the scene is not really a crime scene but it should be treated as one.
 Nothing should be touched or removed; all lines and tubes should be clamped or capped and left in place; cordon off the area until it is released by police.

 # Further reading:
-- Ardagh M, Smith R, Abernethy J. Death of an Adult.
-In: Hospital Health Pathways Waitaha | Canterbury.
-Christchurch: CDHB; 2020.
-[Link](https://canterbury.hospitalhealthpathways.org/41516.htm)
+- Hospital Health Pathways Waitaha | Canterbury.
 - Te Kāwanatange o Aotearoa New Zealand Government.
 Guidance on burial, cremation and death documents \[Internet].
 Guidance on burial, cremation and death documents. \[date unknown] \[cited 2025 Mar 13].
 [Link](https://www.tewhatuora.govt.nz/health-services-and-programmes/burial-and-cremation-act-1964)